bossley9/windows-on-linux/README.md

 One solution is [PCI(e) passthrough](https://wiki.archlinux.org/index.php/PCI_passthrough_via_OVMF).
 Essentially, the virtual machine uses a secondary hardware GPU and passes it to the guest, which uses it to produce near-native performance.
 The only problem was that my Linux machine did not have two GPUs, and I refused to spend the money to buy another GPU just for Windows programs.

 After much researching and testing, I found a solution which utilizes PCI(e) passthrough with only one GPU and still provides near-native performance.
 This is a step-by-step guide on how to configure this for a Linux machine.

-## Who Is This Guide Intended For? <a name="who"></a>

-This guide is intended for Manjaro/Arch Linux users who would like to run Windows programs which require advanced GPU processing on their machine (i.e. Steam games or graphics intensive Windows programs).

 ## Disclaimer <a name="disclaimer"></a>